(Water on the Lungs)

 The cause is usually disease or injury.
-Pleural effusion may be watery (transudative) or thick (exudative).
+Common causes are:

-You will be asked about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 This may include listening to or tapping on your chest.
-Lung function tests will test how well you can move air in and out of your lungs.

-Pictures may be taken to view your lungs.
+Pictures may be taken of the lungs.
 This can be done with:

-Your doctor may take samples of the fluid or pleura tissue for testing.
-This may be done with:
+Samples of the fluid or pleura may be taken for testing.
+This can be done with:

 Treatment depends on what is causing the problem.
-It may include medicines or surgery.
+It may include: